Lramseyer/vaporview/CONTRIBUTING.md

 I wrote this in hopes that if anyone wants to help contribute to the development of VaporView, this document will help serve as a starting point.
 That being said, feel free to reach out to me if you have further questions.
 I would be more than happy to have other contributors!

 I should also mention if it's not obvious; I come from a hardware background.
 Web programming is not my area of expertise.
 You're not going to offend me by crutiquing my code or my choices.
-You're also not going to offend me for crutiquing my life choices - especially if you use Verdi through a VDI or VNC session and you actually like it, because your opinion doesn't even matter at that point.
-Jokes aside, I hope this documentation is able to provide an explaination on how everything is implemented so that we can make this project into the best it can be.
+You're also not going to offend me for crutiquing my life choices - especially if you use Verdi through a VDI or VNC session and you actually like it!
+I hope this documentation is able to provide an explaination on how everything is implemented so that we can make this project into the best it can be.

 ## Low hanging fruit

 Since me and my gang of AI ghost writers have (up to this point) have been the sole contributors to this project, you might imagine that it's a lot of work to make this code useful _and_ nicely organized _and_ well documented _and_ have hice asthaetics _and_ juggle all of my other priorities of life like Skiing and Rock Climbing.
-So I have compiled a list of things that people like you, the reader could get started on to contribute to this project.
+So I have compiled a list of things that you could easily get started on to contribute to this project.

 - Improving the look of the assets, like the icons or the logo
 - Organizing the code by breaking it up into multiple files or improve naming conventions